 Aspects involving the North Node tend to be related to what we need to be working towards.
+The South Node is likely to bring a feeling of having known this person before.
 The Nodes (North and South) are also said to be related to karma.

 Aspects involving the Vertex tend to be related to fated relationships.

 The likelihood of an aspect being exact is low, so an orb is usually given to allow for an angle being considered an aspect even if it is not at the exact degree.

 A trine, for example, is 120 degrees but allowing an orb of 3 degrees either side widens that measurement from 117 to 123 degrees being considered a trine.

 The closer the orb is to being exact, the more powerfully the aspect or interaspect will be felt.
 The orbs for synastry tend to be smaller than those for natal charts.

 In his book Astrology A Language of Life – Volume IV Relationship Analysis, Robert P. Blaschke recommends using the following orbs in synastry charts:

 - 4 to 5 degrees for conjunctions and oppositions

 - 3 to 4 degrees for trines and squares

 - 2 to 3 degrees for sextiles